ciwei100000/nvidia-vaapi-driver/README.md

 ## Firefox

-To use the driver with firefox you will need at least Firefox 96, the following config options need to be set in the `about:config` page:
+To use the driver with firefox you will need at least Firefox 96, `ffmpeg` compiled with vaapi support (search ffmpeg output for --enable-vaapi), and the following config options need to be set in the `about:config` page:

 | Option | Value | Reason |
 |---|---|---|